suny-downstate-medical-center/netpyne/examples/rxd_net/README.md

 ## Setup and execution

-Requires NEURON with Python and MPI support.
+Requires NEURON with RxD and Python.

-1. Type or `./compile or the equivalent `nrnivmodl mod`.
+1. Type or ./compile or the equivalent `nrnivmodl mod`.
 This should create a directory called either i686 or x86_64, depending on your computer's architecture.

-2. To run type: `./runsim [num_proc]' or the equivalent `mpiexec -np [num_proc] nrniv -python -mpi init.py`
+2. To run type: `python -i init.py`

 ## Overview of file structure: